A taste of what readers think - vote here, then see every market-sentiment poll.

 Median days on marketVelocity

-Median days a listing sits before going under contract (MEDDAYONMARUS).
+Median days a listing sits before going under contract.
 Lower = faster market.

 CRE cap ratesCBRE